Stark Creations - CUSTOM KNIVES

 We want you to be able to enjoy your Stark Creations knife for many years.
 There are a few simple measures that should be taken in order to ensure that your blade stays in top condition.

-Most of our knives are made from AEB-L stainless steel; these knives do not require much work outside of making sure the knife is dried off after use in order to keep them in great shape.
+Many of our knives are made from AEB-L stainless steel or D2 semi-stainless steel; these knives do not require much work outside of making sure the knife is wiped clean and dried off after use in order to keep them in great shape.

 For our knives that use a carbon steel or carbon steel-based damascus, a bit more care is needed.
 These steels should be kept dry and lightly lubricated with an oil in order to prevent rust from forming.
 Wood-handled knives would benefit from having the handle oiled as well.
 If you have one of our kitchen knives or think you might use your knife for cutting food, make sure to use a food-safe oil (non-food-safe oils can be harmful when consumed).
 Some oils that we recommend include cutting board oil, flax seed/linseed oil, and mineral oil.